yoricktf/Katas/README.md

 # Katas

-This is a collection of chellenges from [Codewars](https://www.codewars.com/ "codewars homepage").
+This is a collection of challenges from [Codewars](https://www.codewars.com/ "codewars homepage").